 In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).
-The DSL, who is our designated Prevent lead will also undertake more in-depth Prevent awareness training, including on extremist and terrorist ideologies.
+They will also undertake Prevent awareness training.